afrozopsy/gl-expo-libraries/README.md

 ## Usage

-Download the tarbar and copy the contents in your project.
+Download the tarbar and copy the contents in your project's folder.
 Then you can import like, `import { GLImage , Surface } from gl-expo-libraries;`

 -> I haven't created a package coz I thought it can make conflict with your downloaded(node_modules) libraries.